(Adds DOE comment to April 4 story, paragraph 8)

-The VTR would allow U.S. companies to conduct advanced technology and fuels tests without having to go to competitors in Russia and China, Perry said.
+The VTR would let U.S. companies conduct advanced technology and fuels tests without having to go to competitors in Russia and China, Perry said.
 Meant to be built by late 2025, it would be the first new nuclear test reactor built by the Energy Department, or DOE, in many decades.

 Perry did not put a price on the reactor, which would be led by the department's Idaho National Laboratory.
 But an internal DOE document dated Jan.
 22, obtained by public policy group the Union of Concerned Scientists (UCS) through a freedom of information request, puts the estimated cost for construction and starting the VTR at $3.9 billion to $6 billion.
-The document, seen by Reuters on Thursday, had not been reported previously.
+The costs in the document, seen by Reuters on Thursday, had not been reported previously.

 The UCS estimated that VTR's cost for the next seven years would be about $550 million to $850 million annually, compared to the $740 million appropriated in the fiscal year 2019 budget for the department's entire advanced nuclear technology development, which contained just $65 million for VTR.

 An Energy Department official who spoke on condition of anonymity said Pasamehmetoglu's gauge of VTR's cost has been his personal opinion, not an official department estimate.
 The department's preliminary cost estimate for VTR has long been $3 billion to $6 billion, the official said.